-If you’re planing on flying with United Airlines in the near future, you’ll want to know what to expect in terms of potential fees and luggage restrictions for both your carry-on items and checked bags.
+If you’re planning on flying with United Airlines in the near future, you’ll want to know what to expect in terms of potential fees and luggage restrictions for both your carry-on items and checked bags.
 So for your convenience, whether you’re traveling with carry-ons, checked bags, or both, here’s a comprehensive list of every important United baggage policy all passengers should be aware of in 2020.

 In this post you'll learn:

 Don’t risk arriving at the airport for your flight and having your carry-on luggage turned away or unexpectedly checked.
 United Airlines lets most passengers travel with one carry-on bag and one personal item each, free of charge, as long as the items do not go over the airline’s size and weight restrictions.

 Basic Economy tickets allow for one personal item only and do not include free carry-on luggage.
 If you do bring a full-sized carry-on bag when flying economy, you will be required to check the bag and pay the checked bag fee (whatever it is for your flight) and a $25 gate handling charge on top of that.
 All other flight classes include one free carry-on and one personal item.

 Your carry-on bag technically has no weight restrictions, but it is expected to fit in the overhead bin.
 This means it must not exceed 9 inches x 14 inches x 22 inches or 22 centimeters x 35 centimeters x 56 centimeters.
 This includes all exterior hardware such as handles and straps.
 Your personal item, which is expected to fit under the seat in front of you, must not exceed 9 inches x 10 inches x 17 inches or 22 centimeters x 25 centimeters x 43 centimeters.